 Flood Risk Assessments (FRAs) are being requested more frequently to support planning applications or are made a planning condition for a proposed development situated in a known flood zone.
 Unda’s team of experienced Flood Risk Consultants know that a flood risk assessment prepared and written in a clear and concise style that provides answers will more likely achieve planning authority approval for our clients.

-Unda has achieved a 100% success rate of our flood risk assessment reports being accepted by planning authorities for understanding potential flood risks.
+Unda has achieved a 100% success rate of our reports being accepted by planning authorities for understanding potential flood risks.

-The type and complexity of flood risk assessment required will depend on the intended development and geographical location.
+The type and complexity of report required will depend on the intended development and geographical location.
 Unda’s phased approach to flood risk assessments looks at the site’s location and planned future use and then our consultants will develop a site specific report which potentially reduces costs and saves time.
 All our reports are prepared in accordance with the development and flood risk planning statements for England (FRA) and Wales – Flood consequence assessment (FCA)